Iamsounak93/Yolo_image_OD/README.md

 # Yolo_image_OD
-Here we are detecting objects from the coco dataset using YOLO V3 network and OpenCV DNN library.
+Here we are detecting objects from an image using the coco dataset and YOLO V3 network.

 Hope you like it..!!